Riven Build Guide by LimitlessHavoc

 Laning vs ranged champions:

 In these lanes bushes become your best friend, use them in order to stop yourself getting harassed too much.
-You also need to learn to give up CS as it's just not worth the amount of poke/damage you would get back, starting Valor level 1 can really help when trying to CS because you can activate it and CS whilst tanking an auto with your shield, this is great because you can CS and block poke at the same time.
+You also need to learn to give up CS as it's just not worth the amount of poke/damage you would get back, starting Valor level 1 (MUST DO Vs Gangplank can really help when trying to CS because you can activate it and CS whilst tanking an auto with your shield, this is great because you can CS and block poke at the same time.
 You should also CS when they are CSing or after they have used an important cooldown because they are less likely/unable to auto-attack you in those moments.
 Try to co-ordinate ganks with your jungler especially if they have no mobility as that generally results in a kill if done well.
 Riven can also CS quite well under tower by utilizing her passive, Qs and W to pick up CS that you would otherwise lose.
-You can also max E if you find yourself unable to cope with the poke however I rarely do this due to reason stated earlier in my abilities section.

 2 standard harass combos at level 3: